 This is a huge adjustment, and you aren’t going to feel settled in overnight.
 It takes time to adjust to any new situation, so even if the first days seem confusing and exhausting, you will adjust.
 Try to focus on the positive aspects of your situation, such as not having to deal with housework or laundry.
 Your home for board and care in Escondido will include at least four or five other residents and perhaps more.
 Don’t be shy about introducing yourself and getting to know people.

-Many studies have shown that it can take at least 30 days and up to 90 days for someone to truly adjust to board and care in Escondido or any other city.
+Many studies have shown that it can take at least 30 days and up to 90 days for someone to truly adjust to a new home.
 As with any big change, a lot of this hinges on your state of mind.
 If you focus on the positives of this change, it can make your transition smoother.
 However, this can be much easier said than done.
 For children or a spouse of someone making this move, it requires a great deal of patience and understanding.
 Your loved one might be mad, confused, hurt and saddened by this change.
 Truly listening to their concern and trying to soothe their fears can really help.
-Eventually, most people truly do adjust and if you have selected a board and care facility that truly meets their needs, it can be easier.
+Eventually, most people do adjust, and if you have selected a board and care facility that truly meets their needs, it can be easier.
 Obviously, this is tricky, which is why people contact us.
 We can take a look at your budget, your physical needs and your interests and try to find a facility that fits all your criteria.